 Sloop Betty – handcrafted wheat vodka is made from Maryland-sourced and other select ingredients.
 It is the first distillery licensed by the state and federal governments in several decades in the state of Maryland.

-Rosebud Perfume Company – Their famous Smith's Rosebud Salve is sold at retailers like Urban Outfitters, Sephora, Anthropologie nationwide.
-There are many uses for the salve; most commonly it is used as lip balm.
+Rosebud Perfume Company – Their famous Smith's Rosebud Salve is sold at retailers like Urban Outfitters, Sephora, and Anthropologie nationwide.
+There are many uses for the salve; most commonly it is used as a lip balm.
 Other suggestions from customers include using it to “accent, moisturize and enhance your cheekbones, shoulders, and collar bones for that gala event with the subtle glow of “Rosebud”.”

 Smith Island Baking Company – offers the Smith Island Nine Layer Cake which is a traditional dessert originating on Smith Island, Maryland's only inhabited island in the Chesapeake Bay.
-Featuring nine layers of ultra-thin yellow cake separated by mouth-watering, cooked chocolate icing, this decadent treat was named Maryland's state desert in 2008.
+Featuring nine layers of ultra-thin yellow cake separated by mouth-watering, cooked chocolate icing, this decadent treat was named Maryland's state dessert in 2008.
 It's available from Angelina's of Maryland too.